bharathsudharsan/ML-Model-Combining/README.md

 The training process on all 15 devices is carried out using the resource-friendly classifier training algorithm from [ML-MCU](https://ieeexplore.ieee.org/document/9490288).

 Initially, for the Banknote dataset, upon all devices completing the training, 15 base models are obtained (first set).
 Then, each of the 8 ML model combining methods are one by one applied on this first set of models, producing 8 central models (one central model as an output of each combining method).
 A similar procedure was followed for the remaining datasets, producing the second and third set of models, followed by model combining.
-At this stage, there are 8 central models for each dataset, whose performance was evaluated in terms of Accuracy, ROC, and F1 score (F1) metrics.
+At this stage, there are 8 central models for each dataset, whose performance was evaluated in terms of Accuracy, ROC, and F1 score (F1) metrics and reported in below Fig.

 ### Results Analysis

+Here, using the below Fig, performance of combined central models are analysed.

 ![alt text](https://github.com/bharathsudharsan/ML-Model-Combining/blob/master/Performance_of_combined_models.png)

+For the Banknote dataset, the highest performance is shown by the Dynamic Classifier Selection (DCS-LA) method.
+Followed by Maximization, then the Median combination method, where both show the same accuracy and slightly different ROC and F1.
+The Simple Averaging, Weighted Averaging, and the Weighted Majority Vote (WMV) methods achieve similar performance.
+The combine by Stacking is the least performing, followed by Dynamic Ensemble Selection (DES) method.

+For Haberman's dataset again, DCS-LA showed the top performance.
+The DES and Stacking methods that produced a low performance for the previous dataset are the second and third best-performing methods.
+The other algebraic, averaging, and voting methods perform almost the same, achieving good accuracy and F1 but low ROC.

+For the Titanic dataset, Stacking shows the highest accuracy, but DES achieved slightly higher ROC and F1 so, DES is the overall top-performing method.
+Unlike in previous datasets, here, the algebraic (combine by Maximization and Median), Averaging, and Voting methods show varying performance.
+From the algebraic methods, the combine by Median performed better.
+From averaging methods, Simple Averaging performed better.

 ## Useful Books, Toolboxes and Datasets